 Cons

 Are you looking for a complete home gym solution?
-The EXM3000 is what you want — this top of the range home gym was voted the Best Buy Home Gym by Consumer Digest, and for good reason!
+The EXM3000 is what you want — this top-of-the-range home gym was voted the Best Buy Home Gym by Consumer Digest, and for good reason!

 For the price, this home gym over-delivers.